Amell88/House-price-prediction/README.md

 - **Competitive Advantage:** Real estate agents can use our tool to offer clients a competitive edge in the market.

 ## Data Sources 📊
-Our model has been meticulously trained on a diverse dataset of real estate transactions, ensuring that it can provide accurate estimations across various property types and locations.
+Our model has been painstakingly trained on a diversified dataset of real estate transactions, guaranteeing that it can deliver reliable estimates across a wide range of property kinds and locations.

 ## Objectives 🎯
 Our core objectives include: